Internal Grants

 Award Amount: up to $5,000

 Application deadlines for internal grants are twice yearly on May 1 and November 1.
-For more information about STM’s internal grants please contact the STM Academic Administrative Assistant (AAA), Laura Mitchell, or view each grant’s policies and procedures in the Research Committee’s Internal Grants SharePoint folder (STM login required).
+For more information about STM’s internal grants please contact the STM Research and Academic Program Administrator, Laura Mitchell, or view each grant’s policies and procedures in the Research Committee’s Internal Grants SharePoint folder (STM login required).

 External Grants

 Listed below are some national and international awards and grants open to STM faculty.
-The STM AAA oversees research facilitation for all external grants.
+The STM Research and Academic Program Administrator oversees research facilitation for all external grants.
 For more information about these and other awards, as well as for all inquiries regarding research funding including co-applications, sub-agreements, and timeline extensions, please contact Laura Mitchell.

 SSHRC